PrincipiaCodeArts/algo-lab/README.md

   - CPU usage: Usage

 ### Solution Quality
+It depends on the problem and there is not too much we can do in terms of the framework.
+Use section 3.2 Solution Quality (page 94) as reference.

 # References
 1. McGeoch CC.
 A Guide to Experimental Algorithmics.
 Cambridge University Press; 2012.